rh314/mlragtag/README.md

 # mlragtag
-Rag tag collection of code snippets to be able to import to Kaggle
+Rag tag collection of code snippets to be able to import to Kaggle.

+## License
+MIT license.